 Award-Winning Mandarin Chinese Tutors in Washington, DC

-Ann "...
+Ann ...Chicago School of Professional Psychology.
+I received my Bachelor of Science in Psychology with a focus on Clinical Psychology.
 While I tutor a broad range of subjects, I am most passionate about Mathematics (Statistics and Algebra) and Chinese.
 In my experience, I have found that the best way to help a student learn is to find what works best for them.
-I firmly believe there is not just one method of learning and that by adjusting my teaching methods to cater to my students, it will allow them to best learn and understand their subject matter..."
+I firmly believe there is not just one method of learning and that by...

-The Chicago School of Professional Psychology - MA, Clinical Counseling
+The Chicago School of Professional Psychology - Master of Arts, Clinical Counseling

 University of Pennsylvania - Bachelors, Biology, Economics